 8. Reassess your luxuries

-Aside from a yearly eyebrow top-up, my only beauty expense is a haircut about 3 times a year.
-But, some of my friends usually have their hair and nails done every few weeks, as well as brow tints, facials, waxing and all sorts of other expensive treatments.
+Aside from a yearly eyebrow top-up, my only beauty expense is a haircut a few times a year.
+But, some of my friends have their hair and nails done every few weeks, as well as brow tints, facials, waxing and all sorts of other expensive treatments.
 What this situation has shown is that so many of these things can be done at home, or just not done at all!

-They’ve saved a fortune already, and now’s a great time to think carefully about whether permanent changes can be made.
+They’ve saved a fortune during the lockdowns, and now’s a great time to think carefully about whether permanent changes can be made.
 For instance, just painting your own nails could save you £20 a month.
 And, colouring your own hair, or using a root touch-up kit to extend the time between expensive hair appointments, could save you hundreds of pounds each year.
-Take the time to reassess what you can do without.
-For more beauty money saving tips, click here.
+Take the time to reassess what you can do without, and read my beauty money saving tips for lots more ideas!

 9. Reduce your waste

-With the bare supermarket shelves that we faced at the start of lockdown, this situation has really shown the importance of food, and how much we take it for granted.
-Studies show that we waste 33% of the food we buy, which is bad news for our hard-earned cash and the planet, and there couldn’t be a better time to make some necessary changes.
+With the bare supermarket shelves that we faced at the start of the first lockdown, this situation has really shown us the importance of food, and how much we take it for granted.
+Studies show that we waste 33% of the food we buy, which is bad news for our hard-earned cash and the planet, but there couldn’t be a better time to make some necessary changes.

-With less frequent supermarket trips, I’ve had to cook more creatively and make the most of our leftovers.
-As we try to avoid the supermarket for as long as possible, this has certainly made everyone even more conscious of reducing waste.
-Click here for tips on how to make the most of your leftovers.
+With less frequent supermarket trips, we’ve had to cook more creatively and make the most of our leftovers.
+And, as we tried to avoid the supermarket for as long as possible, I think everyone became even more conscious of reducing waste.

 10. Change what you value

-Lockdown has certainly had some positive effects on my life already, allowing me to see what’s really important.
+The lockdowns have certainly had some positive effects on my life – allowing me to see what’s really important.
 I hope that others will reflect too, and make some permanent changes to their lifestyles.
-Slowing down is good for our well-being, as well as our bank balance.
+Slowing down is good for our well-being, as well as our bank balance!

 We’ve realised what and who are important in our lives, and how often we took for granted spending time with those we love the most.
-It’s not the expensive meals out that we are missing, but the people we enjoyed sharing those evenings with.
+It isn’t the expensive meals out that we’ve missed, but the people that we would usually enjoy sharing those evenings with.
 Time and love don’t cost a penny, but they are certainly our most valuable assets.